RPT-Fitch rates CIFI's USD notes final 'B+'

 (Repeat for additional subscribers)

-Separately, CIFI has announced its financial results for H113, which are generally in line with Fitch’s expectation and therefore have no impact on the ratings.

-Positive outlook: Fitch believes that CIFI is likely to grow to a scale commensurate with a ‘BB-’ profile within the next 12 months, with contracted sales to rise to over CNY14bn in 2013 (2012: CNY9.5bn), based on its available-for-sale and estimated sell-through (sales/available for sale) ratio.
-CIFI achieved CNY7.2bn, or 96% yoy growth, in contracted sales in H113.
+Positive Outlook: Fitch believes that CIFI is likely to grow to a scale commensurate with a ‘BB-’ profile within the next 12 to18 months, with contracted sales to rise by another 30% to CNY13bn in 2013, based on its available-for-sale amount and estimated sell-through ratio.
+CIFI achieved a 76% year-on-year (yoy) growth in contracted sales in 2012.

-National presence: CIFI has a diversified presence in the Bohai Economic Rim, Yangtze River Delta, and Central Western Region, reducing its exposure to uncertainties inherent in local policies and local economies while providing room to scale up.
+National presence: CIFI has a diversified presence in Bohai Economic Rim, Yangtze River Delta, and Central Western Region, reducing its exposure to uncertainties inherent in local policies and local economies, while providing more room to scale up.
 Fitch expects local demand to continue to be strong and its mass-market strategy to work well in high-tier cities.
-CIFI had around 86% of its land bank in first- and second-tier cities as of June 2013.
+CIFI has around 95% of its land bank in first- and second-tier cities.

-Slower deleveraging: Net debt/adjusted inventory increased to around 36% at end-H113 from 30% at end-2012, which represents moderate leverage compared with its peers.
-Nonetheless, the company’s high growth target, together with further issues of offshore bonds in H213, may limit its ability to deleverage in the next 12 months.
+Lower leverage: Net debt/adjusted inventory improved to around 30% at end-2012 from 48% at end-2011, and following its IPO in November 2012.
+Nonetheless, the company’s high growth target, together with its offshore bond in February 2013, may limit its ability to reduce leverage further.

 Limited EBITDA margin: Fitch expects the company to achieve EBITDA margins in the high teens over the next two to three years, compared with 20%-25% for the past two years.
-The focus on mass-market housing also means that operating margins are lower than those of its peers.
+The focus on mass-market housing also means that operating margins are lower than its peers’.

 Positive: Future developments that may, individually or collectively, lead to positive rating action include:

--Maintaining the current strategy of high cash-flow turnover, such that contracted sales/total debt is sustained at over 1.3x
+-Maintaining the current strategy of high cash flow turnover, such that contracted sales/total debt is sustained over 1.3x

 Negative: Future developments that may, individually or collectively, lead to negative rating action include: